 Our Test Bikes

-To answer the question, we tested the route using six different frame/wheel combos and a solo rider (75kg) holding steady wattage (300W) with no drafting.
+To answer the question, we tested the route using three different frame/wheel combos and a solo rider (75kg) holding steady wattage (300W) with no drafting.
 Here are the bikes, in order of their performance on a flat, paved road:

 - Tron Bike (Zwift Concept Z1)